Japan’s quietly growing craft chocolate scene is a direct contrast to the futuristic image it projects.

 One of those makers is Cacaoken, a family-owned company based in Iizuka.
 Recently I sat down to chat with one of Cacaoken’s owners, Yukari Nakano, about craft chocolate culture in Japan, and how its arrival overturned Japan’s perception of chocolate far beyond the skyscrapers of Tokyo.

 A small city in one of Japan’s southernmost prefectures, Iizuka is just an hour outside of Fukuoka City, and offers a stunning backdrop for the small chocolate factory.
-From the mountains popping up in the background to the rice fields on either side of the highway, this is no doubt a different view of Japan than you’d get Tokyo or Yokohama.
+From the mountains popping up in the background to the rice fields on either side of the highway, this is more like the backdrop I’d look for when cycling through Japan, not looking for an award-winning chocolaterie.
 As the only chocolate maker in the city, one might expect Cacaoken’s presence to be highly celebrated, but their quiet shop is located on a side street off the main drag, and it looks ready to move at any moment.

 Move in a literal since, because it’s a trailer.